 It is super important to choose wild smoked salmon over farmed salmon.
 Not only is farmed salmon inferior to wild in taste, but it is inferior in nutrition too.
-Especially relevant is the omega-3/ omega-6 fat profile in wild salmon verse farmed salmon: wild salmon is much richer in anti-inflammatory omega-3 fats and has much less pro-inflammatory omega-6 fat than what is found in farmed salmon.
+Especially relevant is the omega-3 and omega-6 fat profile in wild salmon verse farmed salmon.
+Wild salmon is much richer in anti-inflammatory omega-3 fats and has much less pro-inflammatory omega-6 fat than what is found in farmed salmon.
 Wild salmon is also richer in antioxidants and vitamin D.

 Our Favorite Wild Smoked Salmon

 For smoked wild salmon, Vital Choice is our favorite brand.
 And try taking your smoked wild salmon to the beach!
 I promise you won’t be disappointed.

 Bower, CK, et al. “Stabilizing oils from smoked pink salmon (oncorhynchus gorbuscha).”
 J Food Sci.
 2009 Apr;74(3):C248-57.